 Yin defines herself as a creator, communicator, and connector.
 She is the founder and co-convenor of the #SocialHumanities network at The Oxford Research Centre in the Humanities (TORCH).
 Previously, her passion for networking and event management led her to launch the Lexicography Society at Columbia and an English Language Seminar at Lincoln College.
 She also created a video series for the Lexicography Society, What’s Your Word?
 Yin’s eclectic interests span experimental writing, startups and entrepreneurship, piano, singing, SEO/SEM, cooking, mixology, travel, learning languages, hiking, photography, and video production.
 Her ultimate objective is to reinvent the novel—along with the very acts of reading and writing—through new media technologies.

 Yin is grateful to the Oxford University Press Clarendon Fund and Santander for full funding support.

-social media, online communication, discourse analysis, digital rhetoric, sociology of culture, pragmatics, social tagging, Internet linguistics, corpus linguistics, computational linguistics, big data, digital marketing, search engine optimisation, sentiment analysis, social network analysis, media studies
+social media, online communication, natural language processing, interactive visualisation, discourse analysis, digital rhetoric, sociology of culture, pragmatics, social tagging, Internet linguistics, corpus linguistics, computational linguistics, big data, digital marketing, search engine optimisation, sentiment analysis, social network analysis, media studies

 Positions held at the OII